Huckiel7/alx-low_level_programming/0x0C-more_malloc_free/README.md

-Write a function that creates an array of integers, task 3
+Write a program that multiplies two positive numbers, task 5